 We have established internal controls under Japan’s Financial Instruments and Exchange Act—known as “J-SOX”—based on the COSO1 framework, and each business division also conducts risk management related to occupational health, safety, and environmental protection under our HSE2 Management System.

-Additionally, we analyze the impact of fluctuations in oil prices and foreign exchange rates and disclose this information at every financial result briefing.
+Additionally, we analyze the impact of fluctuations in oil prices and foreign exchange rates on our net income and disclose this information at every financial result briefing.

 Risk Management System

 We strive to continuously improve our risk management structure, which is designed to appropriately identify and manage the risks associated with our business operations.
 We have established a structure that aims most importantly to prevent or otherwise mitigate adverse impacts to people, the environment, our assets, or our reputation.
 This helps us to maintain and reinforce the trust of our customers, business partners, investors, and other key internal and external stakeholders, and maximize our corporate value.

 We have adopted a divisional system and assigned Directors and Executive Officers as the head of each division to establish a system of responsibility and efficiently manage business operations.
 The divisions work closely together to conduct risk identification, analysis, and evaluation in accordance with our internal regulations, guidelines, and other rules.
 Material risks associated with individual projects are reported to the Executive Committee and/or the Board of Directors for comprehensive review and determination of risk management action plans.